Course Start Date

 Upskill further with these Statement of Attainment courses, which are often listed as requirements in job advertisements along with the Certificate III in Conservation and Ecosystem Management:

 This course is superseded.
 You can still enrol in this course, and you will be contacted if you need to transition into the next version when it is available.

 Discover the skills you need, for the job you want at a TAFE NSW Information Session.

-This is a full time on campus course.
-You must attend approximately 16 hours of class.
-You may also be required to complete approximately 8 hours of additional study.
+This is a part time, combination course.
+You must attend approximately 11 hours of class.
+You may also be required to complete approximately 11 hours of additional study.
 This additional study could include private study, work placements and research.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services

 As a TAFE NSW student in this course, you will have access to:

 - Smarthinking - after hours online study support service

 - Access to local TAFE libraries